 Underground service extensions to be furnished by the utility are limited to those which may be placed in locations where grade levels and other conditions are satisfactory to the utility, such as across residential or farm yards or commercial premises or along driveways.
 The route of the underground construction must be clear of any trees, brush, fences or other surface obstructions that would interfere with normal operation of trenching equipment.
-Trench backfill shall consist of the original soil and be free of rocks.
+Trench backfill shall consist of the original soil and shall not be power tamped.
 Lawn and landscaping restoration shall be the applicant's responsibility.